Serbia travel guide

 It is possible to travel from Serbia to Kosovo, and back again.

-You cannot travel from Kosovo to Serbia without a Serbian entry stamp from Belgrade, Niš or Kraljevo airports, or one of Serbia’s other border crossings with:
+To travel from Kosovo to Serbia, you must have a Serbian entry stamp from Belgrade, Niš or Kraljevo airports, or from one of Serbia’s land border crossings with:

 Tensions between Serbia and Kosovo can cause difficulties at border crossings with Kosovo.